TimCares/MasterThesis/docs/thesis/experiments/cmli.typ

 $

 We use the mean instead of the sum, as we also use the contrastive loss, and we want both losses to have the same weight.
+As in FILIP @filip, we find $m_j^("t2i")$ using an embedding dimension of 256.
+The hidden size of the model stays at 768, and we use a linear projection to reduce the dimensionality of the image representation from the teacher, and the text representation from the student, to 256.
+The loss is still computed using the raw outputs, with 768 dimensions, so only CMLI is performed in the lower-dimensional space.

+What makes the implementation of Target-CMLI feasible is that we only need to compute the similarity between the positive pairs, and not all possible image-text pairs in a batch.
+This is because we only need to find the most similar image patch for each text token of a positive pair.
+For a per-device batch size of 256, Target-CMLI requires $12,544*256=3,211,264$ dot products to compute.
+With an embedding dimension of 256 and half-precision float16, just $3,211,264*256*2 "bytes" = 1.64 "GB"$ of additional GPU memory is required.
+This is feasible in our setup.

 #bibliography("../references.bib")